Chief Researcher, PhD (Econ.)

 Research areas: youth unemployment basic income policy measures impact assessment of policy measures structural unemployment labour markets labour supply unemployment labour market policy social experiments

 Tel. +358 295 519 416

-Kari Hämäläinen is a principal economist at the VATT Institute for Economic Research and an adjunct professor of economics at the University of Jyväskylä.
+Kari Hämäläinen is chief researcher at the VATT Institute for Economic Research and adjunct professor of economics at the University of Jyväskylä.
 His research subjects include labour market and labour policy matters.
 He has a broad and diverse experience in the evaluation of the effectiveness of policy measures.

 Besides his research activity, Kari has numerous expert roles.
 He is currently e.g. a member of the Finnish Advisory Board on Research Integrity.

 Sarvimäki, M. and Hämäläinen, K. (2016) Integrating Immigrants – The Impact of Restructuring ALMP.
 Journal of Labor Economics, 34: 479-508

 Hämäläinen, K., Uusitalo, R. and Vuori, J. (2008) Varying biases in the matching estimates: Evidence from two randomized job search training experiments.
 Labour Economics, 15: 604-618.

 Hämäläinen, K. and Böckerman, P. (2004) Regional Labor Market Dynamics, Housing, and Migration.
 Journal of Regional Science, 44(3): 543-568.